Why dehydrate your own dog treats?

 Dried pig ears are expensive to buy but if you can get raw pig ears then they can cost around a third of the price or less.
 Stick them on the dehydrator and once done you wont be able to tell them apart from the ones you buy in pet shops (except that they may be a lot larger!).
 They are easy to buy raw online if you have trouble getting them locally.

 And they are done.
 Identical to what you buy in the shops.
-They have cost around 30p each.
+They have cost around 30p each plus the cut-offs have given me several days worth of dog food.
 Great value!

 HOW TO DRY CHICKEN FEET